-Wildlife passage: Facilitate movement of wildlife species including those primarily associated with river and stream ecosystems and others that may utilize riparian areas as movement corridors.
-Some species of wildlife, such as muskrat and stream salamanders, may benefit from the maintenance of river and stream continuity.
-Other species may require more open structures as well as dry passage along banks or within the streambed at low flow.
+- Wildlife Passage: Facilitate movement of wildlife species including those primarily associated with river and stream ecosystems and others that may utilize riparian areas as movement corridors.
+Some species of wildlife such as muskrats and stream salamanders may benefit from river and stream continuity.
+Other species may require more open structures as well as dry passage along the banks or within the streambed at low flow.

 These Crossing Standards adopt a “Stream Simulation” approach for crossing design in order to better protect river and stream ecosystems.
 Stream Simulation is a design approach that avoids flow constriction during normal conditions and creates a stream channel that maintains the diversity and complexity of the streambed through the crossing.
 Crossing structures that avoid channel constriction and maintain appropriate channel conditions (channel dimensions, banks, bed, and bed forms) within the structure should be able to accommodate most of the normal movements of aquatic organisms, and preserve (or restore) many ecosystem processes that maintain habitats and aquatic animal populations.
 The goal is to create crossings that present no more of an obstacle to movement than the natural channel and that are essentially “invisible” to aquatic organisms.